 Heart disease affects up to 15% of UK dogs.
-Find out more about the effects and the symptoms to look out for.
+Find out more about the effects and the symptoms of heart disease in dogs and how regular health checks can help with catching it early.

 While heart attacks are incredibly rare in dogs, heart failure is much more common and usually caused by underlying heart disease.